minhlongvuSheridan/Face_Recognition/Tutorials/Draw_Label.md

 - Blur the image: ```python cv2.(src_img, kernel_size,sigmaX )```
   This is main technique to create the neon effect.
 Kernel is in the format (x,y) where x and y is the width and height of the matrix, respectively.
 Basically each pixel will be the average of thix matrix. sigMax is the standard deviation of axis X. It messaure the spread.
 Usually specified as 0 means let the function automatically apply
+- Get the width and height of text size: ```python cv2.getTextSize(	text, fontFace, fontScale, thickness)``` Get the height and width of the text based on the content, font type, size and thickness.
+It return three parameters (width,heigh), baseline.
+We only interested in the first tuple
+  (width, height)

 That is pretty much everything we need from opencv